 Head Tracker detects an onscreen head and provides information about the 3D position of the head in virtual space.
-This is a robust and widely-used functionality that allows you to add 3D objects to the head and face.
+This is a robust and widely-used functionality that allows you to track 3D objects to the head and face.

-Add a Head Tracker
+Add a Head Tracker Object

 Adding a Head Tracker object will add a Head object by default.
 The Head is parented under the tracker object so that it follows the head movement.